kushal12chawda/To-Do_list/README.md

 # To-Do_list
-Todo list created using HTMK, CSS and Javascript
+Todo list created using HTML, CSS and Javascript